matuteiglesias/journal/content/Dev/2023-10-19_Explored_Proportional_Effect_and_Log_Transformatio.md

 ### Achievements
 - Clarified the role of the proportional effect mechanism in statistical modeling.
-- Gained insights into the application of logarithmic transformations in data analysis.
+- Gained insights into the application of logarithmic transformations in [[data analysis]].
 - Identified challenges and potential alternatives for transformations near critical points.

 ### Pending Tasks